GiuffreLab/awx-community-general-ee/README.md

 **Building the Image**

-run the following command to complie the image. the `-v 3` at the end is for the verbosity.
+run the following command to compile the image. the `-v 3` at the end is for the verbosity.
 If you do not care about this run it without it.
 Levels of verbosity are 1-3.

 ```
 ansible-builder build --tag giuffrelab/awx-community-general-ee -v 3